Music therapy for cerebral palsy is a fun, engaging way to promote neuroplasticity and improve motor function.

 As your child gets comfortable synchronizing their steps to music, they’ll start internalizing the beat in their brains, allowing for carryover of skills outside of music therapy sessions.

 This is neuroplasticity in action!
-The new challenge activates various areas of the brain including the cortex, cerebellum, and spinal tract.
+The new challenge activates various areas of the central nervous system including the cortex, cerebellum, and spinal tract.

 It also keeps children so engaged that they don’t even realize how many repetitions they’re performing.